 Located in downtown Taipei, NTU’s campus is easily accessible via public transportation.
 Taipei offers a cosmopolitan atmosphere with impressive cultural and historic monuments.
 With over 2.5 million residents, Taipei is a very international city, blending together Chinese culture with international cultures.

 Although the main language of instruction at NTU is Chinese, some colleges offer courses taught in English.
 There are courses available in English in a variety of subjects, including Asian studies, international studies, political science, physics, chemistry, biology, economics, business administration, and more.

-To search for classes in English, visit this page: http://nol.ntu.edu.tw/nol/guest/index.php Click on ‘English’ on the top right, then click on ‘Courses Conducted in English.’
+To search for classes in English, visit this page: https://nol.ntu.edu.tw/nol/guest/index.php Click on ‘English’ on the top right, then click on ‘Courses Conducted in English.’
 By default, each page of the search results will show 15 classes, or you can increase the number in the “Each page shows the number of courses” box.
-Also, you can visit the NTU Courses page and download lists of classes in English for each college.

 The updated course list is usually posted around one month before the semester begins, and students will register for classes online around 2-3 weeks before the start of the semester.
 Students should refer to the previous year’s classes when making a preliminary course plan.

 Chinese Language Classes